-Executives should be compensated at a reasonable rate and in a manner strongly correlated to performance.
-The Catholic Policy supports equity awards that provide challenging performance objectives and serve to motivate executives to superior performance, and promotes performance-contingent stock options as a significant component of compensation.
+Social Advisory Services supports compensating executives at a reasonable rate and believes that executive compensation should be strongly correlated to performance.
+Social Advisory Services supports equity awards that provide challenging performance objectives and serve to motivate executives to superior performance and as performance-contingent stock options as a significant component of compensation.